-- Physicians authorized by the Medical Executive Committee to administer moderate/deep sedation shall be deemed authorized to administer sedating drugs. - Resident Physicians-in-training may administer moderate or deep sedation only under the direct supervision of an Attending Physician

-Registered Nurses authorized to administer moderate sedation, assess, monitor and/or provide immediate post-procedure care to patients receiving moderate/deep sedation shall demonstrate competency in: basic airway management, use of medications, pulse oximetry, capnography, cardiac monitoring equipment, and arrhythmia recognition.
+- Physicians authorized by the Medical Executive Committee to administer moderate/deep sedation shall be deemed authorized to administer sedating drugs. - Resident Physicians-in-training may administer moderate or deep sedation only under the direct supervision of an Attending Physician who has privileges for the administration of moderate and/or deep sedation. - Registered Nurses authorized to administer moderate sedation, assess, monitor and/or provide immediate post-procedure care to patients receiving moderate/deep sedation shall demonstrate competency in: basic airway management, use of medications, pulse oximetry, cardiac monitoring equipment, and arrhythmia recognition.
 The Registered Nurse shall have current, age-appropriate, advanced life support knowledge.